ugik/Blitz/README.md

 ### Adding test data

 See base/management/commands/setup_new_stuff.py for loading additional test data, specifically new clients for trainers.
-A group of clients on a program for a trainer is called a 'Flame'.
+A group of clients on a program for a trainer is called a 'Blitz'.